beesbuddy/beesbuddy-worker/README.md

 # beesbuddy-worker
-Application responsible for dispatching messages from MQTT to time line database and WS
+Application responsible for dispatching messages from MQTT to time series database and WS